rrcobb/backgammon/Readme.md

 - if the evaluation function is really quick, then no worries

 Is there low-hanging fruit for making things faster?
-- representation changes to stop all the array shuffling
+- representation changes to stop all the array shuffling :check:
 - reimplement in a compiled lang / interface to the js API of the game

 Qs: